Muslim Gurjars: Gilgit Baltistan

 In Gilgit-Baltistan, they are primarily settled in Naltar, Ghizer, and Astore.
 They migrated over a century ago from Swat, Kohistan in Khyber Pakhtunkhwa.
 They rely on farming and livestock rearing, and are known for their unique tradition of carving wooden coffins.
 They mostly speak two major languages Shina and Gujari.

 They are mainly found in Ghizer, Nagar, Shighar, Gilgit, and Hunza districts, and Naltar Valley.
 There are no restrictions among the women of Muslim Gujjars in the region for the following of Islamic tradition of Purdah.
 They speak Shina language in the areas of Gilgit district and Khowar language near the Shandpur Pass.

+The Gujjars of Gilgit valley are believed to have migrated from Kashmir and Baltistan, along with the Dom people.

+Historical population

+Population of Muslim Gujjars recorded in different census reports of the British India for present-day Pakistan administrated Gilgit-Baltistan.

 Sindh

 In Sind they are mainly found in the rural Sind including the districts of Mirpur-Mathelo dis, Tharparkar, Sangar, Mithi and Hyderabad.
 In Hyderabad and Karachi there are also some Gurjars mostly migrated from Kashmir, Khyber Pakhtunkhwa, Balochistan and Punjab for business purposes.

 Balochistan

 The Gujjars are also found in the Balochistan province of Pakistan, mainly in the districts of Kalat, Jhalawan, Sibi, Quetta, Kuzdhar, Awaran, Makran, and Gawadar.
 In Makran, Balochistan Gujjars follow Ziki sect of Shia Islam rest of others in Balochistan follow Sunni Islam and speak Balochi language.

 In Balochistan Muslim Gujjar claimed to be the original inhabitants of the region but they were likely settled in the region and came here during the rule of Mughal emperor Akbar in the Indian subcontinent.